Guru-RF/SVXSpot/README.md

 These boards are also suitable for conducting analog ham radio experiments within the 70cm and 2m ham radio frequency bands.
 (Like APRS iGate/Digipeater, packet etc...)

+# Antenna

+The hotspot is not suitable for connecting an outdoor antenna because it lacks a sufficient low-pass filter.
+However, the transceiver version is equipped with a low-pass filter and is suitable for transmitting via an outdoor antenna.

+The RF 50 ohm output requires an antenna with a SWR (Standing Wave Ratio) of less than 4:1, which is considered reasonable.
+If you experience sound distortion, it could indicate that the antenna being used has a high SWR, leading to common-mode currents that may affect the RF chip.
+To test, use a 50-ohm dummy load (for UHF) and consider using a more suitable antenna.
+We recommend and sell antennas that work without any issues.

 # Barebone

 If you prefer to handle everything manually, you can find the necessary resources here: